A-Grade Corporate Bond Yield Curve for Valuing Long-Duration Insurance Contracts

 Ensuring acceptance by auditors requires that the yield curve be comprehensively documented, consistently applied, and provide results closely reflective of current capital markets and market changes across time.

 Monitoring generally available market information such as bond index averages is necessary to ensure market consistency.
 Any variation in model vs. market results should be evaluated and rationalized.

-Recent long bond yields are strongly affected by the recent shift in monetary policy aimed at dampening increases in inflation expectations.
-Corporate rates are further impacted by cyclical vagaries in the level of economic activity and the resulting demand for capital funds.
+The fixed income environment has, of course, been strongly affected by the shift in monetary policy aimed at dampening inflation expectations.
+The yo-yoing of recent rates is indicative of ever-changing perspectives about whether emerging inflation has been constrained, thus enabling a relaxation of monetary policy restraints.
+Corporate rates are further impacted by cyclical vagaries in economic activity and the resulting demand for capital funds.